Azure/swashbuckle-resource-provider/README.md

 * Click *Generate Swagger Doc* on the top bar to see the generated Swagger document
 * Click *Swagger UI* on the top bar to see the Swagger UI that can be used to try out the API calls

-## Getting Started with Swashbuckle Support##
+## To Get Started with Swagger Doc Generation##

-If you have an ASP.Net Web API application and want to add Swashbuckle support,
+If you have an ASP.Net Web API application and want to add Swashbuckle support for Swagger doc generation,

 * Add NuGet package **Swashbuckle.Core** to your project
 * Copy, paste, and add folder **SwashApiTest/Swagger** to your project